 Another reason why visiting RMNP in the spring is so great is because you don’t have to deal with a ton of snow, but you still get to view the gorgeous snow-capped peaks that the Rocky Mountains are so famous for.
 You can also view the pretty sunsets without getting bit by a ton of mosquitos.

 Besides fewer crowds, wildflowers, snow-capped mountains and fewer bugs, the spring is the best time to see all the waterfalls in full action!
 If you are planning a trip to Rocky Mountain National Park, we highly recommend going in the spring!
 Photo and article by Unearth the Voyage

 Saguaro National Park in the Spring

 Saguaro is a beautiful park to explore throughout the year; however, there are several reasons that make spring one of the best times to visit.
 First, during the spring the weather is warm but not sweltering (unlike the summer, when it would be unwise to hike much during the day).
 Second, and most importantly, visiting during the spring will treat you to the gorgeous sight of the landscape awash in color and wildflower blooms.

 You’ll find April is one of the best times to see the wildflowers, while the saguaros begin to blossom in mid-May.
 Whether you plan to enjoy seeing the unique sights of the park like the petroglyphs on Signal Hill, or experience beautiful hikes like the Hugh Norris Trail and exploring the backcountry, there is beauty everywhere here that is only enhanced by the unique charms of the spring season.
 It is certainly a sight and experience not to miss!
 Photo and article by Happy Go Abi

 Yellowstone National Park in the Spring

 Planning a trip to Yellowstone in the spring means fewer crowds, unpredictable weather, raging Yellowstone waterfalls, active wildlife and no annoying bugs!
 When visiting Yellowstone in the spring, it’s very common to enjoy sun and 60 degrees one day, then snow and bitter cold the next.

 Be prepared for rain, snow, wind and trails that are wet and muddy.
 Dress in layers, wear hiking boots, and carry a warm jacket.
 If you plan to hike, be sure to pack bear spray, water, sunscreen, and rain gear.
-Use our Yellowstone packing list to help you as you plan your trip.
+Check out our Yellowstone vacation tips to help you know what to pack!

 If you enjoy seeing wildlife, Yellowstone in the spring is the best because of all the babies!
 We usually plan our trips for May and June so we can see the bears with cubs, and the bison with red dogs.
 It’s an exciting time to be in the park.
 PLEASE respect the wildlife and obey the guidelines so everyone can enjoy the experience, both humans and animals!
 Photo and article by Dave & Jamie, Photo Jeepers

 Yosemite National Park in the Spring

 Yosemite is one of the best national parks to visit specifically in spring, especially if you enjoy waterfalls.
-Spring menas the snow in the Sierra Nevada mountains begins to melt which feeds many beautiful waterfalls in and around Yosemite Valley.
+Spring means the snow in the Sierra Nevada mountains begins to melt which feeds many beautiful waterfalls in and around Yosemite Valley.
 There are about 25 waterfalls in the Park.

-The tallest waterall is Yosemite Falls (2,425 feet!).
+The tallest waterfall is Yosemite Falls (2,425 feet!).
 You can see some of these waterfalls in summer, but in spring they are at their fullest and most spectacular state.
 All this water means you’ll see wildflowers and blooming trees and shrubs during the spring in Yosemite Valley.

 Spring has optimal weather to visit Yosemite.
 It’s not as hot as summer when temperatures can reach over 90 F. In the winter it’s freezing cold weather and trails close because of snow.
 In early spring the weather is still cold and the snow has not melted yet to create the majestic waterfalls.
 We recommend planning a road trip to Yosemite toward the end of April through May.
 Article by Family Road Trip Guru